otomatikmuhendis/aclockworkengineer/_posts/2016-10-11-run-aspnet-core-application-commandline-arguments.md

 Now, we could convert the command line arguments to configuration settings and use them on the web host builder on Main method of the Program class.

-Finally, the Program.cs file will look this;
+Finally, the Program.cs file will look like this;

 <!--more-->